Today, we’re going to focus on smaller cases in the small form factor segment, mainly models meant for mini ITX motherboards.

 We wouldn’t recommend this case for first-time builders because of how different the process is when compared to other cases.
 Nonetheless, this model is remarkably easy to assemble.

 All four side panels come off, and the top hinges open.
-This gived you access to everything without having to reach through tiny spaces.
+This gives you access to everything without having to reach through tiny spaces.

-This case can also support the largest GPUs (up to 529mm), and you have a choice of either two 3.5” hard drives or four 2.5” HDDs or SSDs.
+This case can also support the largest GPUs (up to 529mm), and you have a choice of either two 3.5” hard drives or four 2.5” HDDs or SSDs (learn more about SSD vs HDD for gaming here).

 7. Cooler Master Elite 110 – Smallest Mini ITX Case